 Community Building

 The foundation for all learning at the Village School is a strong sense of community.
 The children view themselves as integral members of their classroom and the larger Village School community.
 Students learn the important skills of learning with and caring for others and building responsible independence.
 Academic learning is enhanced when the children feel both safe to contribute their own original ideas and are open to hearing the ideas of others.
 Community building activities are present throughout the day, from morning meetings to group book talks to cooperative games.
-As part of community building, we are also working on ways to instill a growth mindset and cultivate responsible independence within our class.
+As part of community building, we are also working on ways to instill a growth mindset within our class.
 We are aiming to have a ‘can-do’ attitude and the students are learning about why this is important for their brain development.

 Thematic Studies